All Episodes

 There's a whole lot of reasons why.

-One of the primary reasons is this that the people on the left are forgetting.
+One of the primary reasons is this, that the people on the left are forgetting.

-Thanks to NBC News and thanks to the NBC primetime TV network, Donald Trump has been in living rooms for 11 years, being who he is.
+Thanks to NBC News and thanks to the NBC prime time TV network, Donald Trump has been in living rooms for 11 years, being who he is.

-Donald Trump running for president is not an unknown quantity.
+Donald Trump running for president is not.

 The Donald Trump running for president is the Donald Trump everybody's gotten to know.